zhao0609/NeuroLen/README.md

 # NeuroLens

-This repository contains the Subject 1 training release for **NeuroLens: A Unified Multi-Task Model for Visual Reconstruction and Language Interaction from fMRI Signals**.
+This repository contains the training release for **NeuroLens: A Unified Multi-Task Model for Visual Reconstruction and Language Interaction from fMRI Signals**.

 NeuroLens decodes fMRI responses into a shared brain-visual representation that supports image reconstruction, caption generation, open-ended visual-language interaction, and spatial grounding.
 This public package first releases the Subject 1 training pipeline.